Hackxor/ScanPortPy/README.md

 # ScanPortPy
-Port and IP address scanner (Local)
+Port and IP address scanner (Local) for Linux